 MANDATE OF THE BRITISH COLUMBIA REVIEW BOARD

-The British Columbia Review Board is established pursuant to s.
+The British Columbia Review Board (BCRB) is an independent adjudicative tribunal, established pursuant to s.
 672.38 (Part XX.1) of the Criminal Code of Canada.
-It has ongoing jurisdiction to make and review dispositions with respect to individuals charged with offenses in respect of whom verdicts of not criminally responsible on account of mental disorder or unfit to stand trial on account of mental disorder, have been rendered.
+The BCRB’s mandate is to make and to review dispositions (orders), with respect to individuals charged with offenses in respect of whom verdicts of not criminally responsible on account of mental disorder or unfit to stand trial on account of mental disorder, have been rendered by a Court.

 The protection of the public and treating mentally disordered accused persons fairly and appropriately: [Par.
 21, 22, 30].